-If you want to learn more about a specific park, click on the image for any park to explore the website for that park.
-When you register, your information is forwarded to Camp Coordinator Louie: 480-261-9154, firstname.lastname@example.org who will contact you soon.
+If you want to learn more about a specific park, go to azstateparks.com/find-a-park.
+When you register, your information is forwarded to Camp Coordinator Louie: 480-261-9154, email@example.com who will contact you soon.

 You will need to provide four meals for your family during your Family Campout weekend – lunch and dinner for Saturday and breakfast and lunch for Sunday.
 Arizona State Parks Family Campout Program will provide propane stoves for cooking as well as healthy snacks and a few essentials listed below.
 You should bring whatever pots, pans, and cooking utensils you will need to prepare your meals.
 Also, please bring eating utensils (forks, knives, spoons) for each member of your family.
 Your everyday home utensils are a fine option.
 We will supply plates, bowls, and cups for your family.
 Be sure to include additional items as necessary for anyone in your family with special dietary concerns.